Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: Performance of the Optimally Trained Model

+Following our investigations into optimising the training procedure, we now evaluate the performance of \textsc{MLy}'s optimally trained models on real LIGO-Virgo data.
+For these tests we use models trained with the optimal training sample ratios (Section~\ref{sec:ratios}) and with the optimal Virgo noise rescalings (Section~\ref{sec:virgo}).
+We use new time lags and new injection sets that haven't been used previously.
+Of the 49 combinations of model 1 and model 2 that are trained in this way, we choose the combination that has the best performance as measured by equation~(\ref{eq:ssfe2}).
+This best combination is then applied to new time lags and injections for the assessments of performance presented in this section.

-Fig.\ref{fig:TAR} shows the detection efficiency for each case.
-We see that in simulated noise we are able to detect $>$50\% ($>$90\%) of all signals that have amplitudes $\rho\ge8$ ($\rho\ge10$), with the exception of cusps for which the sensitivity is lower.
-The performance for CCSN and BBH signals is remarkably similar to that for WNBs, even though the signal morphologies are quite different.
-The performance for CSGs is even better, which we attribute to the very small time-frequency volume that it occupies.
-The performance for cusps is poorer, which occurs because model 1 identifies it as a glitch if it is not loud enough -- an interesting demonstration of where our training could potentially be improved to handle a yet broader range of signals.
+Figure~\ref{fig:TAR} shows the detection efficiency of the optimally trained model for our test waveforms (Section \ref{sec:measuring}) at a FAR of 1/year using real LIGO-Virgo O2 data.
+We see that \textsc{MLy} is able to detect $>$50\% ($>$90\%) of all signals that have amplitudes $\rho\ge19$ ($\rho\ge27$), with the exception of cusps for which the sensitivity is lower.
+The performance for CCSN and BBH signals is very similar to that for WNBs, even though the signal morphologies are quite different (see Figure~\ref{fig:waveforms}).
+The performance for CSGs is even better, which we attribute to the very small time-frequency volume that it occupies making the signal louder.
+The performance for cusps is poorer; tests indicate that this occurs because cusps are linearly polarised ($h_\times=0$) while the WNB training injections are unpolarised ($|h_\times|=|h_+|$).
+In the next subsection we will see a similar effect for linearly polarised sine-Gaussian signals.
+This is an interesting demonstration of where our training could potentially be improved to handle a yet broader range of signals.

-The performance in real detector data is qualitatively similar, though signals need to have $\rho$ values approximately twice as large to be detected (detecting $>$50\% of all signals -- excluding cusps -- that have amplitudes $\rho\gtrsim15$; this is primarily due to the higher score threshold in real data for our target false alarm rate (0.082 vs.~0.019).
-We note that this minimal detectable $\rho$ is already low enough to allow detection of a significant fraction of known GW events\cite{catO2,2001.01761,2004.08342,2006.12611,Abbott_2019,PhysRevLett.125.101102}, including \textbf{GW170814}\cite{GW170814} with IFAR $>$30 days.

-Again, the performance on CCSNe and BBHs is very similar to that for WNBs, and the performance for CSGs and cusps is again better and poorer respectively.
-The ability to detect CSG, CCSN, and BBH signals in real data to be particularly impressive when one considers that the CNN was not trained using any of these data types (neither real noise nor these signal morphologies).
-We consider this a promising demonstration of the potential of CNNs for GWB detection.

-The low detection probability for signals with $\rho \lesssim 13-16$ in real data partially due to the higher score threshold required for the desired false alarm rate but mainly because of the real noise being unknown to the model.
-This in turn is due to the small fraction of background noise samples ($\sim10^{-4}$) with scores higher than that produced by Gaussian noise.
-This motivates exploration of refinements to the training regimen to suppress this tail in the distribution of background scores.
-Moreover we note that a fraction ($\sim5\%$) of signals are missed by our algorithm even at high $\rho$ values.
-This is due to cases where the two models do not agree, and merits further investigation.